avalentino/bpack/docs/features.rst

   multiple (homogeneous) items
 * both bit and byte order can be specified by the user
 * automatic size determination for some data types
+* record nesting (the field in a record descriptor can be another record)
 * comprehensive test suite

 .. _bitstruct: https://github.com/eerimoq/bitstruct